Copper Foldform Earrings

 “Foldforming is a technique of metalworking whereby metal is folded, repeatedly forged and annealed, and unfolded; at which stage it generally has a dramatic new three-dimensional form.
 While alternate spellings abound (e.g., fold-forming, fold forming, Foldforming, and even form-folding, the definitive book "Foldforming" by Charles Lewton-Brain consistently uses the spelling of foldforming as one lowercase word.”
 (Source: Wikipedia)

-To create these, I used a large hand cut copper washer that was sitting in my bin of usable scrap pieces.
-I cut the washer in half, and then started the annealing, hammering and unfolding process.
+To create these, I used a large hand-cut copper washer that was sitting in my bin of usable scrap pieces.
+I cut the washer in half and then started the annealing, hammering, and unfolding process.
 I chose to keep the heat patina from the annealing, as it adds depth and dimension to the piece.
-The earrings have hammer texture that changes direction in between the folded details and are gently curved for movement.
-They have been hand rubbed and finished with wax to preserve the rich bronze patina.
+The earrings have a hammered texture that changes direction in between the folded details and is gently curved for movement.
+They have been hand-rubbed and finished with wax to preserve the rich bronze patina.